akashchavan15/CarND-Traffic-Sign-Classifier-Project/README.md

 After Contrast Limited Adaptive Histogram Equalization:<br />
 <img src="images/hist_equalized.PNG" width="480" lt="hist_equalized" /><br />
-Contrast Limited Adaptive Histogram Equalization(CLAHE) method is pretty promising and provides great normalization in different lighting conditions.<br />  Since we are interested in brightness factor, CLAHE is applied to only Y channel by converting image to YUV.
+Contrast Limited Adaptive Histogram Equalization(CLAHE) method is pretty promising and provides great normalization in different lighting conditions.Since we are interested in brightness factor, CLAHE is applied to only Y channel by converting image to YUV.

+Augmentation
+---
+After exploring data-set and trying NN without data augmentation, to make model more reliable and predictable, data augmentation is implemented.
+Few of classes don't have enough number of images and it is necessary to produce images using this technique.
+Images from ImageDataGenerator from Keras is a convenient option to augment data with variation in following parameters:
+1. Angle of rotation
+2. Shift in height
+3. Shift in width
+4. Shear range
+5. Zoom range

+Per class 4000 images are augmented..!
+Now, the data set with these variation and number of images per class looks great..!

+Model Architecture
+---